Consensys-Network-State/ds3/packages/ui/src/components/menu/README.md

-# Menu Navigation Component
+# Menu Component

-The `<Menu />` component provides a flexible, accessible navigation menu that uses accordions for nested navigation.
-It's perfect for drawer layouts, left panels, and any sidebar navigation needs.
+The `<Menu />` component provides a cross-platform menu control that adapts to both web and React Native environments while maintaining a consistent API and design.
+Menus are used to display lists of interactive items, commonly found in side navigation or dropdown menus.

 ## Installation